Blonde Fist: Plot

 When Ronnie later receives an invitation for another boxing match from the manager of Knucklers, Lovelle persuades him to up the winning prize to $10,000.

 Ronnie begs her father to stop drinking and come and support her at the boxing match, promising she will take him home with her and her son if she wins.
 Ronnie’s father tells her she will never see him again if she goes to fight.
 This is because he promised her mother there would be no more fighting in the family.

 Come fight night, she is matched with Crazy Sue, a more skilled opponent.
 Just before the bell Ronnie and Lovelle learn that this will be a ten-minute fight because of the higher prize money even though it appears this change is meant to favor her better trained opponent.
 Initially Ronnie has the upper hand but Sue recomposes herself and knocks her down twice.
 Even blackening Ronnie’s left eye.
-When Ronnie’s father suddenly appears at ringside and cheers her on, Ronnie manages to knock Sue out and wins the $10,000 prize.
+Sue ultimately corners Ronnie and pummeled her relentlessly by one of the ring's corners when Ronnie’s father suddenly appears at ringside and cheers her on, Ronnie manages to knock Sue out and wins the $10,000 prize.

 Ronnie, her son and father head back to Liverpool.
 She asks Lovelle to join them but Lovelle feels too old to start a new life and the four share an emotional farewell.

 On the ferry back to Liverpool, Ronnie’s dad gifts her a boxing champion belt he has made for her and they embrace as the ferry speeds back towards the Liver Buildings on the River Mersey.